rosschapman/internetross/blog.md

 >
 > <footer><small><cite>Holobiont by Birth</cite>, Scott F. Gilbert</small></footer>

 Delighting in teen fiction is not a trifle.
 "It matters what worlds world worlds," reminds Haraway.
-And of course, a most important reminder from Le Guin, lest we believe the prick tales (which could cause major issues like exponential inequality, and/or loss of ecological balance): “People who deny the existence of dragons are often eaten by dragons.
+And of course, a most important reminder from Le Guin, lest we believe the prick tales (which, if they are not careful, could cause major issues like exponential inequality, and/or loss of ecological balance): “People who deny the existence of dragons are often eaten by dragons.
 From within.”

 # Mixtape 9/30